-FIG. 5 is a schematic diagram illustrating a redundancy feature of the invention;
+FIG. 5 is a schematic diagram illustrating a redundancy 50 feature:

 FIG. 6 is a schematic flow diagram illustrating details of the example voting session of FIG. 4;

 FIGS. 7A and 7B illustrate examples of screen displays as are provided to a voter in a voting session;